 2. Section It Off

 Before you wash your hair, take a minute to separate it according to texture.
-Then wash and condition your hair.
+Then, wash and condition your hair.
 Detangle it with the conditioner still in.
-This will make the detangling process much easier.
-If you pre-shampooed you’ll find very few shed hairs.
+This will make the detangling process much more manageable.
+If you pre-shampooed, you’ll find very few shed hairs.

 3. Apply Your Products Accordingly

 Where you have tighter curls, you’ll probably need more products like leave-in conditioners or curl definers.
 So don’t skimp!
 It will help make those areas softer and easier to manage.
-Where your hair is less tightly curled, there’s no problem to use a lighter hand with products.
+Where your hair is less tightly curled, there’s no problem using a lighter hand with products.

 4. Don’t Be Afraid of Scissors

 Just make sure to use sharp hair shears – not kitchen scissors.
 If the sides and nape are finer hair, you can cut it shorter so that it doesn’t look so different from your tighter curls and droop outside your style.